-One eligible area of transportation enhancement projects that states could opt out of under this is the reduction of "vehicle-caused wildlife mortality," the maintenance of "habitat connectivity," and "environmental mitigation of highway runoff pollution."9
+One eligible area of transportation enhancement projects that the federal government would not be able to fund until bankruptcy for the Highway Trust Fund is ruled out are projects for the reduction of "vehicle-caused wildlife mortality," the maintenance of "habitat connectivity," and "environmental mitigation of highway runoff pollution."

-In response to congressional inquiry, the federal Department of Transportation reported that states are not required to report how many projects or funds are spent on each of these three project subtypes.10 Because of this reporting method, it is not possible, according to DOT, to determine how many of the GAO's reported 213 projects or how much of the \$84 million obligated in this funding area was specifically for road-kill reduction projects, though these types of projects are among the 213 projects costing \$84 million.11
+In response to congressional inquiry, the federal Department of Transportation reported that states are not required to report how many projects or funds are spent on each of these three project subtypes.
+13 Because of this reporting method, it is not possible, according to DOT, to determine how many of the GAO's reported 213 projects or how much of the \$84 million obligated in this funding area was specifically for road-kill reduction projects, though these types of projects are among the 213 projects costing \$84 million.
+14